DKotzer/3d-models-site/README.md

 ## General Overview

-3D Models Site is a 3D model sharing platform that allows creators to easily showcase and share their 3d models with the rest of the users on the site.
+3D World is a 3D model sharing platform that allows creators to easily showcase and share their 3d models with the rest of the users on the site.
 For now we are focusing on GLB files but also plan to have a 3d printing (STL) section.

 ![Main Page](https://i.imgur.com/qc64mRe.png)